-Brexit is only a stone’s throw away yet there are increasing concerns regarding the effect it will have on the pharmaceutical industry and the supply of medicines to patients.
+Brexit is causing concerns regarding the effect it will have on the pharmaceutical industry and the supply of medicines to patients.

 Our key concerns and implications for the sector are around regulation, research and development, trade, investment, and supply.